HelenKing029/MarsRoverSDK/README.md

 Mars Rover Documenation: https://api.nasa.gov/api.html#MarsPhotos

+Create your `config.py` file with the variable `my_api_key`.
+Assign your new API key, save and close that file.

 ### Using the Functions

 **mostRecentSolDateImage** - Returns the most recent image from the Rover selected with the camera of choice.